InfraCodeOps/10-infra-module-lab/README.md

 # Lab - Terraform Modules

-This is the starter lab structure for Lab 7.
+This is the starter lab structure for the lab.
 Your job is the complete the missing code in the following files:
 - main.tf
 - modules/scalable-web/variables.tf